zulianAdryan/mc-master-carr-imitation/README.md

 Infinite scrolling large datasets without lag?
 That’s thanks to virtualization — rendering only what's visible in the viewport.

 In this example I'm using `react-virtuoso` open source library for virtualization.
-Tanstack is also published a library for virtualization but I see it still new and I just already used to using `react-virtuoso` so maybe if you want, you can see their documentation on [Tanstack Virtual](https://tanstack.com/virtual/latest/docs/introduction)
+Tanstack is also published a library for virtualization, but I see it is still new, so maybe if you want you can see their documentation on [Tanstack Virtual](https://tanstack.com/virtual/latest/docs/introduction)

 ```tsx
 // This is the component that implements virtualization